OUR LATEST VIDEOS

 Best Places To Trick-or-Treat in New Jersey

-If you're looking to up your Halloween game this year, we've got the scoop on the best places to trick-or-treat throughout New Jersey.
-These Halloween-obsessed towns and neighborhoods deck out their homes every year with fabulous decorations that delight trick-or-treaters big and small.
+If you're looking to up your Halloween game this year, we've got the scoop on the best places to trick-or-treat in New Jersey.
+These Halloween-obsessed New Jersey towns and neighborhoods deck out their homes every year with fabulous Halloween decorations to delight trick-or-treaters big and small.
 Others turn their streets into festive Halloween block parties.

 Where can you join in the fun near your home?
-We’ve compiled a list of more than 30 NJ towns and neighborhoods that are worth a visit.
-Those who make the trip can expect lots of treats—not to mention some prime photo ops.
+We’ve compiled a list of more than 30 towns and neighborhoods that are worth a visit for trick-or-treating in New Jersey.
+Those who make the trip can expect lots of treats—not to mention some prime photo-ops.

 Remember, if you’re a guest in these neighborhoods, remind the kids to treat homes and decorations with an extra level of respect.
 Since big trick-or-treating crowds mean big bucks for homeowners, pitch in if you find a donation bin or crowd-sourcing fund.
 Or, surprise a couple of generous homeowners by paying it forward with a small token of appreciation or a few bags of candy for them to give out to others.

-Alpine – This affluent community (home to many celebrities) puts up incredible decorations every year and is known to be very generous with goodies, reported to include full-size candy bars and small gift cards!
+This affluent community (home to many celebrities) puts up incredible decorations every year and is known to be very generous with goodies, which are reported to include full-size candy bars and small gift cards!

-Fort Lee – Need a little trick-or-treating appetizer?
-The Fort Lee Business District Alliance holds nice Fall-O-Ween event before the big day (this year on Saturday, October 26, 2-5pm), where kids dress up and trick-or-treat at the local businesses on Main Street.
+Need a little trick-or-treating appetizer?
+The Fort Lee Business District Alliance holds a nice Falloween event on Halloween afternoon, where kids dress up and trick-or-treat for a celebration in Hudson Lights Park.
 There's also balloon sculpting, live music, face painting, and free refreshments for all ages.

 Clinton Place is known as Hackensack's "Halloween Highway."
 Photo by John Kay via Flickr